AllStarLink/ASL3-Manual/docs/adv-topics/dns-servers.md

 * PIP is the proxy IP of the node if set
 * PT is the IAX port
 * RH is the registration server the node last registered to.

+## `asl-node-lookup`

+On ASL3 systems, the [`asl-node-lookup`](../mans/asl-node-lookup.md) utility can also be used to query the DNS servers for information about a node.